equinor/terraform-azurerm-key-vault/README.md

 - Public network access denied by default.
 - Audit logs sent to given Log Analytics workspace by default.

-> [!WARNING]
-> Purge protection is enabled by default to prevent loss of secrets as recommended in [Azure Key Vault best practices](https://learn.microsoft.com/en-us/azure/key-vault/general/best-practices#turn-on-data-protection-for-your-vault).
-> Here as some reasons why you might want to turn off purge protection:
->
-> - Secrets can be regenerated, and should be regenerated regularly.
-Thus, losing a key vault is not a large risk.
-> - Prevents complete recreation of a key vault (required e.g. in DR drills).

 ## Prerequisites

 - Install [Terraform](https://developer.hashicorp.com/terraform/install).